rain2o/rain2o.github.io/README.md

 # rain2o.github.io

-This app is a work in progress as I have time outside of my other projects.
-Please continue to check back for updates.

-To view the final version of this app please go to [rain2o.github.io](https://rain2o.github.io).
+This is the static deployment of my personal site built using React.
+You can view this site at [https://rain2o.github.io](https://rain2o.github.io).

+You can find the source code in the [dev](https://github.com/rain2o/rain2o.github.io/tree/dev) branch.